 Symptoms vary from patient to patient or even from one episode to the next.
 Signs can involve shimmering light, heat-wave effects, jagged black and silver arcs, white-out areas, or blank patches.
 Often the visual symptoms last between 5 and 60 minutes and can change during this period.
 Anxiety and mild disorientation are also common during the episodes.
 Also, a mild headache that lasts several hours can occur.
 It’s common for patients to have two or three episodes within a short number of days, then have no symptoms for months.

 Triggers of ocular migraines can include caffeine, chocolate, red wine, blue cheese, nuts, and processed meats.
 Stress or release of tension, bright lights, and exercise can also be triggers.

-Treatments often are not necessary because the visual disturbance lasts for a short time and the headaches aren’t severe.
+Treatments are often unnecessary because the visual disturbance only lasts for a short time, and the headaches aren’t severe.
 Some people find that taking an aspirin at the onset of their symptoms can prevent the headache altogether.
 While caffeine can cause eye migraines in some people, for others sipping a small amount of a caffeinated beverage can stop the symptoms.

 It is important to stop driving if you experience any visual effects.
 If these symptoms last more than an hour, this can be a sign of something more serious, and you should seek medical attention immediately.